There are 3 EV charging station types commonly used. Each has pros and cons when it comes to charging electric vehicles.

 - Faster charging time than Level 2 chargers

-- Closest to the fuel-up time of a traditional gasoline-powered vehicle
+- Closest thing to the fuel-up time of a gas-powered vehicle

 Cons